 This week the University of Mississippi’s men’s basketball team was eliminated from the NCAA men’s basketball tournament in the round of 32.
 That fact is nothing remarkable.
 What is remarkable; however, is the dichotomy that exists in the state regarding the symbols used by the university and in the state flag and what that dichotomy tells us about our society.

 In 2001 the state legislature in Mississippi passed a bill that would provide for a public referendum on changing the state’s flag’s design.
+A flag is one of the most important properties of a nation, which cannot be explained wholly in this link.
+So is the flag’s design.
 The issue that many people had with its design was that the canton of the flag had a representation of the Confederate Battle Flag.
 A new design had been approved by the legislature which maintained all the other aspects of the flag except for the canton.
 The bill was signed into law and the people of Mississippi were asked to choose between the current design and the new design.

 The referendum was held that November and at a margin of nearly two to one, the people of Mississippi chose to keep the 1894 design.
 A resounding message was sent by the people of Mississippi that tradition was more important to them than being sensitive to the African-American citizens of the state.
 This is not a damnation of all the citizens of Mississippi.
 It would be just as narrow-minded as the vote on the flag was to lump them altogether.